 What will it cost to send a large amount of money overseas?

-Understanding the different types of costs is very important when sending a large amount of money overseas.
+There are generally 3 different costs when sending a large amount of money overseas.

-Receiving fees - You or the person you're sending money too will often get charged a bank receiving fee of up to $20.
+3. Receiving fees - You or the person you're sending money too will often get charged a bank receiving fee of up to $20.
 They are often called "Overseas Delivery Charges".
 If you use your bank, this fee is often unknown until after you've made your transfer.

-Total costs are lower with money transfer companies than banks because:
+To sum it up, total costs are lower with online money transfer companies than banks because:

-3. they reduce the amount or don't charge receiving or intermediary fees (hidden fees)
+- they reduce the amount or don't charge additional overseas delivery charges

 The best options to transfer large sums of money internationally